Create HDD Basic file storage via Terraform

 }

-• <pool_segment> — the pool segment where the file storage will be created, e.g. ru-9a.
-You can see the list of available pool segments in the instructions Availability matrices;
+<pool_segment>— the pool segment where the file storage will be created, e.g.ru-9a.
+For a list of available pool segments, see the Availability Matrix;

 5. Configure file storage access rules